rohit252/graphdb/README.md

 2. open path.properties file, it is config file where we can pass all the paths so that we dont need to search the paths inside our python file.
 We have three paths in path.properties file:

 	- First path is url_path where we can simply pass the url of the csv file.
 	- Second path which is rdf_path can be used to locally store our rdf graph in turtle format.
 Although to run this program we dont require second path.
-So it is optional,           just in case you want to store the turtle file locally.
+So it is optional,           just in case you want to store the turtle file locally you can use this path.
 	- Third path is the path of our repository in GraphDb, just specify http://localhost:7200/repositories/repository-id/statements where repositor-id is the id of the                 repository that you created in GraphDB.

-NOTE: If you dont intend to store rdf locally then please remove rdf_path from path.properties and also comment out
+NOTE: If you dont wish to store rdf locally then please remove rdf_path from path.properties and also comment out line number 26 and 241 in csv_to_rdf file and then use the files.
+As I was storing it locally just to see the contents in it that is why I used the paths but you can remove simply remove the paths if you dont want to store rdf file locally.

 3. run csv_to_rdf python file.
 Now it take the url of the csv file and convert it into rdf format and store it into the GraphDB repository.
 Now we can run the queries against the Database.

-4. Also we have rdf.ttl file which we created using python rdflib library, although its not require to store rdf file in turtleformat locally as I said above, but in case if you want to have a look at it then you can store it otherwise our script will directly store rdf graph into GraphDB repository.
+4. Also we have rdf.ttl file which we created using python rdflib library, although its not require to store rdf file in turtle format locally as I said above, but in case if you want to have a look at it then you can store it otherwise our script will directly store rdf graph into GraphDB repository.

 5. Finally, there is another folder named Screenshots, where you can see some of the queries that I ran and their results.
 Also, there is some other screenshots depicting some of the insights of the work (different classes, their relationship and so on).